 How Clinic Inspections Work

-Step 5 - Complete The Initial Assessment
+Step 5 - Finalise The Details

-At this point, you've got enough info to decide on one of the clinics you've seen.
+It's now time to decide on one of the clinics you've looked at.

-Step 6 - Arranging Payment
+Step 6 - Funding Your Stay

 If you don't already have it, contact the admissions team and confirm your date and time of arrival.

-And of course, enjoy your recovery!
+Now, enjoy your recovery!

 Thanks for reading our ultimate guide to finding treatment help in Acton.